bachelor-2014/report/v2/porting.md

 //TODO: Some recorded numbers and a discussion of those

-In the specification for the future Evobot \ref{specification} the BBB is expected to be the main board, while also introducing more features such as interfacing with OCT scanners, while some solution might be possible the performance of the BBB might end op being a problem for the final version of the
+In the specification for the future Evobot [@evobotspec] the BBB is expected to be the main board, while also introducing more features such as interfacing with OCT scanners, while some solution might be possible the performance of the BBB might end op being a problem for the final version of the